QUIXINE/Donkey_Kong_JR_Remake/Assets/Scripts/Code_Plan/Prblems.md

     - find a way to do it

 //10/19/2023
-1.to solve player Dualhanded can completely reach the vine from another side
+1.to solve player Dualhanded can't completely reach the vine from another side
     - check if how many Getclose() I really need
     - check the operator (+, -)
     - check the value or distance to get close to the vine